julia-mc/The-Perception-Gap/eda/docs/README.1.0-eda-summary.md

 * Most dispatch calls do not result in a confirmed crime report.
 * The perception gap is mainly driven by the large number of **No Report** and **Service / Non Criminal** calls.
 * Misclassification (overestimation and underestimation) plays a smaller role in the overall gap.
-* When a crime is confirmed, the reported severity is usually accurate.
+* When a crime is confirmed, the reported severity is usually upgraded.
-* The perception gap is consistently high across districts, with most showing rates around 80%–85%.
+* The perception gap is consistently high across districts.
-* Differences between districts exist, but the overall pattern is similar across all areas.

 ### Interpretation